 Graduate Degree Programs

 The Department of Physics at Syracuse University offers programs leading to a Ph.D. in Physics and an M.S. in Physics.
-We primarily admit students for the Ph.D. degree.
-This requires some course work leading to the qualifying examination which is usually taken at the end of the first year of graduate study.
-From the beginning students are encouraged to become involved in research by talking to faculty and engaging in both formal and informal work in individual research groups.
+We primarily admit students for the Ph.D. degree, but students who have third-party support may be considered for admission to the M.S. degree.
+From the beginning, students are encouraged to become involved in research by talking to faculty and engaging in both formal and informal work in individual research groups.
 Most students will have located a research advisor and have begun their doctoral research by the end of their second year.

-We have approximately 30 faculty and 75 graduate students together with numerous postdoctoral fellows connected with different research groups.
-Our department has a diverse international flavor, featuring high-caliber faculty, students and postdocs from all corners of the world.
-The graduate program is designed to provide a stimulating environment for students to work closely with distinguished faculty members on leading-edge research projects.
+We have approximately 30 faculty and 90 graduate students together with a large number of postdoctoral fellows working with the different research groups.
+Our department has a diverse international flavor, with faculty, students and postdocs from all corners of the world.
+The graduate program is designed to provide a stimulating environment that aims to transition students quickly from course work to research.
 Graduate student progress is carefully monitored.
 We realize that many students will go on to careers outside of academics and every effort is made to educate students about the wide variety of career paths available to physicists with advanced degrees.
 Our graduate alumni work all over the world in academic and industrial positions of all kinds.

 If you would like to visit, please contact us (firstname.lastname@example.org) to arrange for a tour of the department.
-We also hold an open day for prospective students in the Spring of each year where students can talk to faculty and current students, and tour the department's labs and facilities.
+We also hold an open day for prospective students in the Spring of each year where students can talk to faculty and current students and tour the department's labs and facilities.
 For more information about the program and applying, please see our Ph.D.
 FAQ.

-APPLICATION DEADLINE: Although we will accept applications until all available slots are filled, those received by January 15th of any given year get the greatest consideration for the fall term.
+APPLICATION DEADLINE: Although we will accept applications until all available slots are filled, those received by December 7th of any given year get the greatest consideration for the fall term.
 Details regarding the application process can be found on our application instructions page.
 For further questions concerning application to the Physics graduate program please contact email@example.com.